eikofee/dive-dnn-flows/README.md

 **models** : Files to build, train and export various models

+**mclScripts** : Script files used to generate data using the mcl software

 **viz** : React project to start the visualization tool, more info on its usage inside and demo available at https://pivert.labri.fr/flows/index.html.

 # File generation